 Either way, utilization ratios are very important and should be taken into consideration when buying tradelines.

-A credit freeze or fraud alert will block access your credit file, which prevents any new information from being added to your credit report.
+A credit freeze, credit lock, or fraud alert will all block access your credit file, which prevents any new information from being added to your credit report.
 Therefore, if you have placed a credit freeze or fraud alert on your credit file, new tradelines will not post.

 Be sure to check whether you have a fraud alert or credit freeze before purchasing a tradeline and contact the credit bureaus to remove it if necessary.